MichaelYe48/portfolio-website/content/posts/browser-use.md

 ## Introduction

 Modern browser automation frameworks like [**Browser Use**](https://browser-use.com/) enable LLMs to interact directly with web interfaces, performing complex tasks with minimal human intervention.
-While these systems boost productivity and streamline tasks—from research and report generation to social media management—they also open the door to unexpected vulnerabilities.
+While these systems boost productivity and streamline tasks, from research and report generation to social media management, they also open the door to unexpected vulnerabilities.
 Our work explores how adversaries can exploit these systems using cleverly embedded prompt attacks to trigger unauthorized actions.

 ---